c3d/xl/doc/HANDBOOK_2-evaluation.md

-since some of the arguments may themselves contain arbitrary parse trees, as we have seen for the definition of `write_line`, where the single `Items` parameter may actually be a comma-separated list of arguments that will be decomposed when calling `write`.
+since some of the arguments may themselves contain arbitrary parse trees, as we have seen for the definition of `write_line`, where the single `Items` parameter may actually be a comma-separated list of arguments that will be split when calling `write`.

 XL offers a neat solution to these problems, however.
 Consider the standard definition of `factorial`: